 # 2: Become a Canadian permanent resident

-There are many different immigration routes to permanent residency.
-Applicants can apply through the specific province they choose to settle in, through Quebec’s special programs, through the express entry skilled worker program, or through family sponsorship for instance.
+There are several immigration avenues available to becoming a permanent resident.
+Applicants can apply through the specific province they choose to settle in, through Quebec’s special immigration requirements programs, through the express entry skilled worker program, go down a special entrepreneur route, through getting help from a family member or spouse who lives in Canada ( family sponsorship for instance) .

 Once you become a permanent resident, you are eligible to receive healthcare coverage, as well as have the right to work, study, and live anywhere you choose in Canada.
-Permanent residents basically have the same rights as citizens, except that residents cannot vote or hold certain jobs that require a high security clearance.
+Permanent residents basically have the same rights as citizens, except that residents cannot vote, run for office , or hold certain jobs that require a high security clearance.

 # 3: Physically reside in Canada

 To maintain residence status, you must be living in Canada for at least two years in every five-year period.
-In order to qualify for citizenship, however, you must have been physically present in Canada as a permanent resident for at least four out of six years before the date of your citizenship application.
+In order to qualify for citizenship, however, you must have been physically present in Canada as a permanent resident for at least three out of five years right before the date of your citizenship application.
 Further, you must be physically present for at least 183 days in each of the four calendar years within the qualifying period.

 # 4: Provide your income tax returns

-To obtain citizenship, you must provide four years of income tax returns in the six-year period before your application date.
+To obtain citizenship, you must provide three years of income tax returns in the five-year period before your application date.
 The government wants to ensure that you’re paying your dues.